Canyon Dreams: History

 In 1991, the soundtrack of the video release Canyon Dreams was released as the first TD album by the Seattle-based company Miramar, beginning the band's Seattle Years period.
-Canyon Dreams was nominated for the Grammy for Best New Age Album 1991.
+Canyon Dreams was nominated for the Grammy Award for Best New Age Album 1991.
 Some months before its release, a bootleg version of the soundtrack titled The Canyon Dreams, featuring the music from the video, was released.
 The music on the official soundtrack was partially remixed with slightly different running times and features the bonus track "Colorado Dawn" composed by Jerome Froese.

 The album was re-released in 1999 by TDI; this release features an additional track, "Rocky Mountain Hawk", and a redesigned booklet, which includes the following sleeve notes about the Grand Canyon:

 Two billion years of geological evidence of the earth's history is exposed in the canyon's rock walls, more than can be observed anywhere else in the world.
 Travelling The canyon's length requires a river journey of 277 miles, through canyons varying in distance from less than a half-mile to more than eighteen miles apart, and through depths reaching nearly 600 feet.
 Early visitors named many of the large buttes after ancient gods.
 Jupiter, Juno, Apollo, Venus, Vishnu, Deva, Shiva and Brahma have temples here, while Vulcan and Wotan have thrones named in their honor.
 The Paiute Indians believed the canyon had been created by the god Tavwoats to separate the world of the living from the lands beyond death.
 Havasupai and Hulapai Indians believed the river was the runoff from an earth-covering flood, much like the one Noah experienced.

 In March 2009, the album was re-released with a different cover design as part of a series of 60 CD and DVD releases by the Germany-based record label Membran.